#1

 This expression pattern was unaltered on ECV304 cells which were co-cultured with C6 Glioma cells; conditions under which the Endothelial Cells display enhanced Barrier formation.

-Tumor Necrosis Factor-alpha (TNF-alpha), which is elevated in MS and CM, decreased the integrity of the Barrier in co-cultured Endothelial Cells and upregulated the expression of ICAM-1 nine-fold.
+Tumor Necrosis Factor-alpha (TNF-), which is elevated in MS and CM, decreased the integrity of the Barrier in co-cultured Endothelial Cells and upregulated the expression of ICAM-1 nine-fold.
 The significance of elevated ICAM-1 expression in relation to the binding of parasitised Erythrocytes at the BBB in CM is discussed.

 Copyright 1999 Elsevier Science B.V.